sbeardsl/xojoGestures/README.md

 You may attach a gesture recognizer either from the IDE by placing it on the shelf under a view or directly from code.

+Update Apr-17th-2015
+    iOSGestures is now compatible with Xojo 2015 Release 1.
+    Updates to support 64 bit builds  (Warning-limited testing PLEASE report any problems) Some general code cleanup

 Update Jan-13th-2014
     Added MultiTapButtonView which responds to both single and double taps to ExampleOne.